Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Introduction

-``Quadric reduction'' by hyperbolic splitting is a classical construction which, starting from a quadric $Q \subset \PP^{n+1}$ of dimension $n$ with a smooth rational point $x$, describes a quadric $Q' \subset \PP^{n-1}$ of dimension $n-2$ with the same degeneration type.
+``Quadric reduction'' by hyperbolic splitting is a classical construction which, starting from a quadric $Q \subset \PP^{n+1}$ with a smooth rational point $x$, describes a quadric $Q' \subset \PP^{n-1}$ with the same degeneration type.
 Roughly, $Q'$ is the base of the cone obtained by intersecting $T_x Q$ and $Q$.
-This is the analogue, for quadrics, of ``splitting off a hyperbolic plane.''
-This construction can be performed in the relative setting, replacing $V$ by a vector bundle over a base scheme $Y$ with a possibly degenerate quadratic form $q$ and the smooth rational point by a regular section (i.e.\ a section $Y \to Q$ avoiding singular points), see \S\ref{subsec:hyperbolic_geometric}.
+This is the analogue, in the language of quadratic forms, of ``splitting off a hyperbolic plane.''
+This construction can be performed relatively over a base scheme $S$, given quadric fibration $Q \to S$ with possibly singular fibers and a smooth section (i.e., a section $S \to Q$ avoiding singular points of fibers), see \S\ref{subsec:hyperbolic_geometric}.

-\begin{theoremintro}[Corollary~\ref{morita}] Let $Y$ be a regular integral scheme, $Q \to S$ a quadric fibration with simple degeneration, $Q' \to S$ the quadric fibration obtained by quadric reduction along a regular section, and $\kc_0$ and $\kc_0'$ the respective even Clifford algebras.
+\begin{theoremintro}[Corollary~\ref{morita}] Let $S$ be a regular integral scheme, $Q \to S$ a quadric fibration with simple degeneration along a regular divisor, $Q' \to S$ the quadric fibration obtained by quadric reduction along a smooth section, and $\kc_0$ and $\kc_0'$ the respective even Clifford algebras.
+If the relative dimension is odd, assume that 2 is invertible on $S$.
 Then there is an equivalence $\Db(S,\kc_0) \simeq \Db(S,\kc_0')$. \end{theoremintro}

-This result is classical if $Y$ is the spectrum of a field and the quadric $Q$ is smooth.
-Along the way to proving Theorem~\ref{thm:3}, we provide new generalizations to a degenerate setting of fundamental results in the theory of quadratic forms (see \S\ref{subsec:hyperbolic_algebraic}).
-These include an isotropic splitting principle (Theorem~\ref{thm:isotropic_splitting_principle}) and an orthogonal sum formula for the even Clifford algebra (Lemma \ref{lem:even_clifford_perp}), for degenerate quadratic forms.
-In general, algebraic results of this type are quite limited in the literature (see e.g., \cite{bayer_fainsilber}).
+This result is classical if $S$ is the spectrum of a field and the quadric $Q$ is smooth, see \cite[Lemma~14.2]{elman_karpenko_merkurjev}.
+Along the way to proving Theorem~\ref{thm:3}, we provide new generalizations, to a degenerate setting, of fundamental results in the theory of quadratic forms (see \S\ref{subsec:hyperbolic_algebraic}).
+These include an isotropic splitting principle (Theorem~\ref{thm:isotropic_splitting_principle}) and an orthogonal sum formula for the even Clifford algebra (Lemma \ref{lem:even_clifford_perp}).
+In general, algebraic results of this type are quite limited in the literature (see e.g., \cite{bayer_fainsilber} and \cite[IV.4.8]{knus:quadratic_hermitian_forms}).
 Some stack theoretic considerations are required in the case of odd rank.
+In Appendices~\ref{appendix_clifford} and \ref{subsec:grassmannian}, we prove the equality of differing constructions and interpretations of the even Clifford algebra in the literature.